-The Art Education research paper option is designed to meet the needs of those individuals who are remotely located and is the only option for online completion of the degree program.
+The Art Education research paper option is designed to meet the needs of those individuals who are remotely located.
 The research paper is the only option for online degree completion.
 In the research paper option, students will choose an art education topic and according to established criteria, write a scholarly paper.
 The paper will be reviewed by three or more faculty members.
 The research paper will fulfill the requirements for the comprehensive examination.